instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **applicationId** Unique identifier of the Application Perspective.
 - **configuration** An object which has two properties: syntheticType and the corresponding configuration object:
     - **syntheticType** The type of the Synthetic test.
-Supported values are HTTPAction, HTTScript, BrowserScript, WebpageAction, and WebpageScript.
+Supported values are HTTPAction, HTTScript, BrowserScript, WebpageAction, WebpageScript, and DNSAction.
 The locations assigned to execute this Synthetic test must support this syntheticType, i.e. the location's playbackCapabilities property.
     - **markSyntheticCall** Flag used to control if HTTP calls will be marked as synthetic calls/endpoints in Instana backend, so they can be ignored when calculating service and application KPIs, users can also check "Hide Synthetic Calls" checkbox to hide/show them in UI.
     - **XXXConfiguration** The configuration corresponding to the syntheticType.
-Configuration types are HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration, WebpageActionConfiguration, and WebpageScriptConfiguration.
+Configuration types are HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration, WebpageActionConfiguration, WebpageScriptConfiguration, and DNSActionConfiguration.
 Right now, only HTTPActionConfiguration and HTTPScriptConfiguration are supported.
         - **HTTPActionConfiguration** has the following properties:
             - **url** The URL is being tested.
 It is required.